These three teacher side hustle ideas I am going to share in this post are easy, will not take up too much free time, and pay well.

 This teacher side hustle is for the crafty teachers who have a super cute classroom.
 If you make decorations for your classroom, sell them on Etsy!

-I have a Cricut Maker and I create a lot of my own SVG files for my projects.
-So I started selling some on Etsy and I’ve made a few extra bucks here and there.
+I have a Cricut Maker machine and I create a lot of my own SVG files for my projects.
+So, I started selling some on Etsy and I have made a few extra bucks here and there.